Newfoundland and Labrador–Quebec border: Impact

 The border between Newfoundland and Labrador and Quebec, apart from being partially disputed, often disrupts services if these are straddled across the border and no agreements exist on them, or if the governments close the border.
-For instance, after the agreement on health services in mining settlements of Fermont and Labrador City (25 km apart) expired, childbirth operations for women living in Fermont had to be made in Sept-Îles, where prospective mothers had to be delivered by plane, as the city is 300 km away from Fermont.
+For instance, after a health services agreement expired between mining settlements of Fermont and Labrador City (25 km apart), childbirth operations for women living in Fermont could no longer take place in Labrador.
+They had to be made in Sept-Îles, a city 300 km away from Fermont; to reach it, prospective mothers had to be delivered by plane.
 As the COVID-19 pandemic struck Canada, the provincial borders were closed for two months, impairing travel between border communities.

 The border dispute, as well as the Churchill Falls project by Hydro-Québec also contributed to animosity between residents and governments of the two provinces.
 This partly relates to the fact that Newfoundland residents often manifest their nationalism by attachment to Labrador and by showing that Newfoundland exercises its powers there, while Quebec nationalists strive to return the territory back to Quebec.

 In the 1960s, Jean Lesage, then Premier of Quebec, proposed to tie better conditions of the Hydro-Québec deal with Newfoundland (which Newfoundland and Labrador now perceives as unfair) in exchange for resolution of the border conflict in Quebec's favour, an idea that Newfoundlanders did not like.
 Newfoundland and Labrador's and Quebec's officials often express anger or disappointment over what they see as wrong maps.

 For example, in 2023, Jordan Brown, a Newfoundland and Labrador politician, criticized the Bloc Québécois for exhibiting a map of Quebec on which the whole of Labrador was depicted as part of Quebec.